Death Penalty Information Center: Innocence List

-In 1993, the United States House Committee on the Judiciary asked DPIC for assistance in identifying the risks that innocent people might be executed.
-That request led to the creation of DPIC's Innocence List.
-DPIC has continued to update the list, which as of February 1, 2023, documented 190 exonerations of persons who had been wrongly convicted and sentenced to death.
+In 1993, the United States House Committee on the Judiciary asked DPI for assistance in identifying the risks that innocent people might be executed.
+That request led to the creation of DPI's Innocence List.
+DPI has continued to update the list, which as of February 1, 2023, documented 190 exonerations of persons who had been wrongly convicted and sentenced to death.
 The list does not include individuals who are innocent of the murder, but were involved in the crime in some lesser manner, or innocent prisoners who nonetheless pled guilty or no-contest to lesser crimes they did not commit in order to ensure their release from prison.

-In February 2021, DPIC issued a Special Report: The Innocence Epidemic, analyzing the causes and demographics of the wrongful capital convictions and death sentences that had led to the then-185 death-row exonerations since 1973.
-DPIC found that these wrongful capital convictions had taken place in 118 different counties across 29 different states.
+In February 2021, DPI issued a Special Report: The Innocence Epidemic, analyzing the causes and demographics of the wrongful capital convictions and death sentences that had led to the then-185 death-row exonerations since 1973.
+DPI found that these wrongful capital convictions had taken place in 118 different counties across 29 different states.

+Writing for the National Review in 2002, Ramesh Ponnuru criticized the list for not differentiating between a person who was found innocent of the crime they were convicted of, and someone whose convictions were overturned on a technicality, though may have still committed the offence, noting that Jay C. Smith was on the list.
+Smith's convictions were overturned due to prosecutorial misconduct, and he could not be tried again due to double jeopardy, though an appeals court still considered him to have committed the murders he was originally convicted of.

 Botched executions

-The DPIC website contains a page devoted to U.S. executions that death-penalty experts have considered to have been "botched."
+The DPI website contains a page devoted to U.S. executions that death-penalty experts have considered to have been "botched."
 This includes a statistical analysis by Amherst College Prof. Austin Sarat, which found 276 executions between 1890 and 2010 that Sarat deemed to be botched.
 His definition of "botched" was an execution that deviated from the established execution protocol in a manner that "involv[ed] unanticipated problems or delays that caused, at least arguably, unnecessary agony for the prisoner or that reflect[ed] gross incompetence of the executioner."
 The page features a list and brief description of botched executions in the modern U.S. death-penalty era, which included 51 examples as of March 1, 2018.